tony-aw/subsets/README.md

     This becomes quite apparent when one reads (online) documents such as "The R Inferno" by Patrick Burns, and "Frustration: One Year With R" by Reece Goding.
-These document point out many inconsistencies, and sub-setting related inconsistencies make up a good portion of these documents.
+These documents point out many inconsistencies, and sub-setting related inconsistencies make up a good portion of these documents.